Laccosperma: Description

-The trunks are mostly medium to large, clustering, high climbing, and extensively armed with sharp spines.
+The species are mostly medium to large lianas, clustering, high climbing, to over 30 metres in the case of Laccosperma secundiflorum), and extensively armed with sharp spines.
 The pinnate leaves are usually large, with spiny petioles, rachises and leaf sheaths.
 The barbed, linear leaflets are regularly arranged along the rachis and usually hang pendent.
-The end of the rachis is modified for climbing, featuring double, recurved spines which hook onto forest vegetation.
-In some species the ocrea, a thin flange where the leaf meets the stem, is enlarged and harbors ants.
+The end of the rachis, called a cirrus is modified for climbing, featuring double, recurved spines which hook onto forest vegetation.
+These are not true tendrils because they do not twine.
+In some species the ocrea, a thin flange where the leaf meets the stem, is enlarged and harbors ants. (myrmecophily).
+This is the only other genus of plants beside Raphia which has its fronds in four ranks spiraling clockwise or counter-clockwise along the stem, representing a phyllotaxis of 1/4.

 As hapaxanths, after a prolonged vegetative period, a brief flowering phase begins which results in the death of individual stems.
 They simultaneously produce multiple inflorescences at the top of the trunk, long, once or twice-branched spikes with bisexual flowers.
-The fruit is small and scaly and contains one seed.
+The fruit is small and with neat rows of scales, and contains one seed.

 Distribution and habitat

-Growing in the tropics of the Congo basin and west Africa, the Laccosperma palms are found in Cameroon, Ghana, Nigeria, and Gabon.
+Growing in the tropics of the Congo Basin and west Africa, the Laccosperma palms are found in Cameroon, Ghana, Nigeria, and Gabon.
 They grow in low rainforest mountains and in swamps where they may be used as a source of cane.